JUCE Components: Mouse & Keyboard Listening

 Bubbling up key events

-Unlike mouse events, you can respond to keyboard events AND let them bubble up to other components.
+Unlike mouse events, you often want respond to keyboard events AND let them bubble up to other components.

 If you are looking to capture just the ESC key, for example, don’t always return true — this will consume the keypress.